roadwarriorslive/Pipulate/README.md

 euphemism for "I also dabble in node".
 All legit.
 All valid.
 All inferior to learning Python through Jupyter Notebook.
 This is because...
 FOSS and science.
 Because Fernando Perez make a MatLab Notebook killer on Python first, and everyone's been jumping on that bandwagon ever since.
+Access to 2-billion users because JavaScript is the default language of browsers isn't enough to elevate JavaScript over something that already exists as a better native spoken machine language and is already in the position to put up a good fight.
+I wouldn't bet against JavaScript, but I'm ALSO betting on Python.

+But Python needs that boost in the arm.
+Done!
+You can take the IPython out of IPython Notebook, but we all know what the Pi in Raspberry Pi stands for.
+No amount of revisionism can erase Python -- and I smile at the thought of all that Ruby railing and JavaScript prototype object rattling that such fightin words probably invokes.
+But Ruby has Rails and JavaScript has the browser.
+What does poor ol' Python have, except the fact that the entire Google empire was built on it's shoulders?

-Because Python's version of a Ruby on Rails-like game changer is not Django or yet another framework.
+No, Python's game changer is not Django or even yet another framework.
 It's because it's Jupyter Notebook in its ability to let you fully learn and see and appreciate Python itself as the framework it is.
 Python is precisely the level of abstraction you should be dealing at in order to make coding feel like what coding should feel like -- basically what you're doing when you're talking or writing English (or whatever is your native spoken language), for that is coding too.
 You are ***ENCODING*** your thoughts and ideas into... language!
 Surprise, you're already a coder!
 That's your reward for getting this far, in this long rant of a README.
 Surprise!
 You've begun reading my "interactively, learn Python" book, in which I teach you to be an SEO.
 And now to tick off a few people.

 You Java-folks, there's nothing I can do for you.
 You are today's generation of BASIC'ally myopic static-typed ludites that will never open your mind to a